- Frequently Asked Questions

 Is a thesis or internship required?

 The program does not require either a thesis or internship to graduate.
-For those students looking for an opportunity to gain some experience, the Academy offers a paid internship program at the beginning of each cohort.
+For those students looking for an opportunity to gain some experience, the Academy offers an open competitive paid internship program at the beginning of each cohort.
 The internship is designed to strengthen fundamental disaster management concepts and develop the confidence and skills set needed in an emergency management agency.
 Again, this will not be a requirement to graduate, rather another benefit of the program.

 In order to receive recognition of educational achievement and professional competence, the Academy has taken great lengths to assist students who seek to obtain Certified Emergency Manager (CEM) certification through the International Association of Emergency Managers (IAEM).
 The graduate program will help students obtain 95% of the requirements to become IAEM CEM certified.
-This includes meeting the emergency management experience requirement by participating in a full-scale disaster exercise, meeting the education requirement by completing your graduate degree in disaster management, meeting 100 contact hours in emergency management training and the majority of the 100 hours in general management training through assignments imbedded in each graduate course, meeting the comprehensive emergency management essay requirement, proctoring the 100-multi-choice exam at FIU, and assisting students with the reference requirement.
+This includes meeting the emergency management experience requirement by participating in a full-scale disaster exercise, meeting the education requirement by completing your graduate degree in disaster management, meeting 100 contact hours in emergency management training and the majority of the 100 hours in general management training through assignments embedded in each graduate course, meeting the comprehensive emergency management essay requirement, proctoring the 100-multi-choice exam at FIU, and assisting students with the reference requirement.
 For students who cannot yet meet the emergency management work requirement of three years, IAEM permits applicants to apply for the Associate Emergency Manager (AEM) certification.
 For additional information about the AEM/CEM programs, please visit the following hyperlink here.

 Can international students enroll in this program?